Never too old to code: Meet Japan's 82-year-old app-maker

 Frustrated by the lack of interest from the tech industry in engaging older people, she taught herself to code and set about doing it herself.

-The over 60s, she insists, need to actively search out new skills to stay nimble.
+The over-60s need to actively search out new skills to stay nimble, she insisted.

 She became interested in computers in the 1990s when she retired from her job as a bank clerk.